-This standard covers taking and recording routine clinical measurements to establish a baseline for future comparison or as part of the individuals care plan.
-The recording of such measurements must take into account the individuals overall condition and it is important that where you have any concerns regarding your ability to correctly take these clinical measurements, or if you are at all unsure of you readings, you must ask another competent member of staff to check your recordings to ensure the correct actions can be instigated without delay.
-These activities could be done in a variety of care settings, including hospitals wards and other departments including out patients, nursing homes, the individuals own home and GP surgeries.
-Users of this standard will need to ensure that practice reflects up to date information and policies.
-Version No 1
+This standard covers taking and recording routine clinical measurements to establish a baseline for future comparison or as part of the individual's care plan.
+The recording of such measurements must take into account the individual's overall condition.
+It is important that where you have any concerns regarding your ability to correctly take these clinical measurements, or if you are at all unsure of your readings, you must ask another competent member of staff to check your recordings to ensure the correct actions can be instigated without delay.
+These activities could be done in a variety of care settings, including hospital wards and other departments including out patients, nursing homes, the individuals own home and GP surgeries.
+Users of this competence will need to ensure that practice reflects up to date information and policies.
+Version No 2